England v West Indies: Jonny Bairstow makes century in Old Trafford win

 Targeting mid-on, the left-hander clubbed three sixes before miscuing Woakes to be well held by Root, who was running back from extra cover.

-From there, West Indies struggled to build momentum and lost regular wickets in the middle overs to some disciplined England bowling, with Adil Rashid and Ben Stokes impressive.
+From there, West Indies struggled to build momentum and lost regular wickets in the middle overs to some disciplined England bowling, with Stokes (3-43) and Adil Rashid (2-31) impressive.

 The tourists slipped from 149-4 to 187-8 and needed captain Holder to drag them towards respectability - it was he who hit all five of their boundaries in the final 10 overs of the innings.

-Stokes was wayward in a final over in which West Indies added 15 in order to limp past 200, but Bairstow showed that to be substandard.
+Stokes was wayward in a final over in which West Indies added 15 to limp past 200, but Bairstow showed that total to be sub-standard.